ndaniels/strain-assay-minimization/Readme.md

 ###Usage
-There is one command-line argument: the sample file (see File Format below).
+There are two command-line arguments: the sample file (see File Format below), and the maximum number of assays to report.

-`./min-barcodes input.csv`
+`./min-barcodes input.csv 8`

 ###File format
 The input file *must* be a CSV (comma-separated value) file as follows: